sim248/SpheroidUnityExporter/README.md

 will appear on the right.
 Drag-n-drop the files from the corresponding folder on your local PC.

-Then, left-click the root folder (with the same name as your app) to expand it and drag-n-drop "app.json" and "Client.spheroid" files.
+Then, left-click the root folder (with the same name as your app "XR Flappy) to expand it and drag-n-drop "app.json" and "Client.spheroid" files.

 Drag-n-drop "ClientLibrary.spheroid", "GetPipesAction.spheroid" and "SceneLibrary.spheroid" files